adsabs/ADSDocMatchPipeline/README.md

 * n is to specify the path to an output results file from docmatching, this is the tab delimited output file.
 * a is to specify the path to an output results file from docmatching, this is the comma delimited output file.
 * o is to specify output file name to write the combined result of classic and new system to.
 This is optional and if not provided the combined results shall be written to console.
+* o is to specify output file name to write the combined result of classic and new system to.
+This is optional and if not provided the combined results shall be written to console.
+* s is to specify the source of the output results file, eprint or pub, to be able to match the right bibcodes with the source bibcode from the classic side.

 ##### Capabilities: